 Iframes and 301 Redirect

-As part of our grand plan to lead you through the various aspects of optimizing your new Wix website we noticed some of you have showed an interest in various aspects of domain forwarding and iframes.
+As part of our grand plan to lead you through the various aspects of optimizing your new Wix website and your site's infrastructure we noticed some of you have showed an interest in various aspects of domain and subdomain forwarding and iframes.
 Our support team received lots of questions on why their new Flash website isn’t listed in Google and other search engines and when we checked we discovered several cases in which iframes were being used.
 For this reason, we decided to explain iframes and shed some light on the issue.